Record linkage: History

 The initial idea of record linkage goes back to Halbert L. Dunn in his 1946 article titled "Record Linkage" published in the American Journal of Public Health.

-Howard Borden Newcombe then laid the probabilistic foundations of modern record linkage theory in a 1959 article in Science.
-These were formalized in 1969 by Ivan Fellegi and Alan Sunter, in their pioneering work "A Theory For Record Linkage", where they proved that the probabilistic decision rule they described was optimal when the comparison attributes were conditionally independent.
-In their work they recognized the growing interest in applying advances in computing and automation to large collections of administrative data, and the Fellegi-Sunter theory remains the mathematical foundation for many record linkage applications.
+Howard B. Newcombe then laid the probabilistic foundations of modern record linkage theory in a 1959 article in Science, giving greater weight to agreements on less frequent values.
+These ideas were formalized in 1969 by Ivan Fellegi and Alan Sunter in "A Theory for Record Linkage".
+They showed that a rule comparing a likelihood ratio with upper and lower thresholds, with pairs in between sent to clerical review, minimizes the number of pairs needing review for chosen limits on the rates of false matches and missed matches.
+This is a frequentist formulation, stated in terms of error rates rather than the prior probability of a match.
+Bayes' theorem gives a related interpretation: combining the likelihood ratio with the prior odds gives the posterior odds that two records match.
+Fellegi and Sunter also gave methods for estimating the required probabilities from the data being linked.
+The Fellegi–Sunter model remains the mathematical foundation for many record linkage applications.

-Since the late 1990s, various machine learning techniques have been developed that can, under favorable conditions, be used to estimate the conditional probabilities required by the Fellegi-Sunter theory.
-Several researchers have reported that the conditional independence assumption of the Fellegi-Sunter algorithm is often violated in practice; however, published efforts to explicitly model the conditional dependencies among the comparison attributes have not resulted in an improvement in record linkage quality.
-On the other hand, machine learning or neural network algorithms that do not rely on these assumptions often provide far higher accuracy, when sufficient labeled training data is available.

-Record linkage can be done entirely without the aid of a computer, but the primary reasons computers are often used to complete record linkages are to reduce or eliminate manual review and to make results more easily reproducible.
-Computer matching has the advantages of allowing central supervision of processing, better quality control, speed, consistency, and better reproducibility of results.

 Methods

 Data preprocessing

-Record linkage is highly sensitive to the quality of the data being linked, so all data sets under consideration (particularly their key identifier fields) should ideally undergo a data quality assessment prior to record linkage.
+Record linkage is highly sensitive to the quality of the data being linked, so all data sets under consideration (particularly their key identifier fields) should ideally undergo a data quality assessment before record linkage.
 Many key identifiers for the same entity can be presented quite differently between (and even within) data sets, which can greatly complicate record linkage unless understood ahead of time.
-For example, key identifiers for a man named William J. Smith might appear in three different data sets as so:
+For example, key identifiers for a man named William J. Smith might appear in three different data sets as follows: